timolapre/AutoToiletFreshener/README.md

-# AutoToiletRefresher
+# AutoToiletFreshener
-Automtic toilet refresher built with an arduino
+Automtic toilet freshener built with an arduino